A two-body femtoscopy approach to the proton-deuteron correlation function: Introduction

-In the case of p+p collisions produced at the LHC~\cite{ALICE:2023bny} the $pd$ correlation function has been compared by ALICE with the theoretical prediction provided by the so-called Lednick{\'y}-Lyuboshitz (LL) approximation~\cite{Lednicky:1981su,Lednicky:2005tb}, which uses the two-body $L=0$ wave function in its asymptotic form, taking the low-energy scattering parameters (scattering length and scattering range) as the only inputs.
+In the case of p+p collisions produced at the LHC~\cite{ALICE:2023bny}, the measured $p-d$ correlation function has been compared by the ALICE Collaboration with the theoretical prediction based on the so-called Lednick{\'y}-Lyuboshitz (LL) approximation~\cite{Lednicky:1981su,Lednicky:2005tb}, which uses the two-body $L=0$ wave function in its asymptotic form by taking the low-energy scattering parameters (scattering length and scattering range) as the only inputs.
 These parameters were fixed from the experimental scattering data of Ref.~\cite{Arvieux:1974fma}.
-As it can be seen in~\cite{ALICE:2023bny} this approximation completely fails in describing the experimental correlation function providing totally opposed quantitative results.
-In the LL approximation the strong interaction dominates over the Coulomb barrier due to the large values of the scattering length (specially in the very attractive $^4S_{3/2}$ channel).
-On the contrary, the experimental data show a small strong modification to the repulsive electromagnetic interaction.
+We review this approximation in App.~\ref{app:LL}.
+As seen in~\cite{ALICE:2023bny}, this approximation completely fails in describing the experimental correlation function with totally opposed results.
+In the LL approximation, the strong interaction dominates over the Coulomb barrier due to the large values of the scattering length (specially in the very attractive $^4S_{3/2}$ channel).
+On the contrary, the experimental data show little modifications of the repulsive electromagnetic interaction due to the strong interaction.

-Following these results, it was advocated in Ref.~\cite{Viviani:2023kxw} that a full three-body description of the $pd$ scattering problem was needed.
+It was advocated in Ref.~\cite{Viviani:2023kxw} that a full three-body description of the $p-d$ scattering problem was needed~\cite{Mrowczynski:2019yrr}.
 This would account for the intrinsic structure of the deuteron, and a more complex formalism was developed for this goal.
-The final result---also incorporating higher partial waves than $L=0$---shows a very good agreement with data~\cite{ALICE:2023bny}, arriving to the conclusion that accounting for the internal structure of the deuteron is essential to describe the $pd$ system.
+The final result---also incorporating higher partial waves than $L=0$---shows a very good agreement with data~\cite{ALICE:2023bny}, arriving at the conclusion that accounting for the internal structure of the deuteron is essential to describe the $pd$ system.